What is art therapy?|

-Art therapy is for everyone.
-For children, it is easier to express themselves using art than to try to explain or define what they are feeling in words.
+Actually, I am just working with adults now.
+Some may assume that Art Therapy is for children, but really it's for everyone.
+Children find it is easier to express themselves using art than trying to explain or define what they are feeling in words.
 Teens and adults have learned to rely on words to explain their feelings so much that they have a harder time getting back to the core of what they feel and need.
 Art helps people to express themselves spontaneously, without over-thinking or justifying their thoughts or emotions.

 Do I have to be an artist?
 I can't even draw a stick figure!

 Art ability or talent is not necessary or required.
 A lot can be expressed with stick figures!
 You have a choice of a variety of materials including crayons, markers, pencils, collage, oil pastels, chalks, paint, clay -- whatever might help you to create what you need to.
 We are all creative people.
 What you create may not include a recognizable object.
 A great deal can be shared using shapes, lines, colors and textures.

 What can I expect when I come to see you for therapy?

 In addition to being a licensed art therapist, I am also a licensed clinical counselor.
 Not everyone who comes to see me uses art therapy when they come for therapy.
 The choice about how you want to do therapy is yours.

 The first session is an opportunity for us to get to know each other.
 There is some intake paperwork to complete so I can have some background information so that our time is not initially taken up with those details.
 The first meeting is a time for you to identify what you need, what you want to accomplish in therapy, talk about the issues you need help with and to ask me questions about how I can be of service to you.
 Sometimes this is done using art materials as a means of introduction, or just sitting down in my comfy chairs and talking.
 Your rights and responsibilities as a client, confidentiality and HIPPA rights will also be presented during the first session.

 How often do I come in for therapy?